NoSubstitute/CB_Inventory/README.md

 https://docs.google.com/spreadsheets/d/13LY-vPYSpr-hSTy7fIzg9Y7nASiGbNzqegaaVaaYd3s/copy

 If you don't want to create a Sheet copy, the two scripts are also available here in this repo.

+DO NOTE!
+If you copy the scripts from here, instead of copying the entire Sheets file, you will have to enable the API.

+For a couple of minutes I had the API disabled in my template (my bad).
+Then it isn't automatically turned on when you try to run it.

+I've since enabled the API setting again, so future copies should not run into that problem.
+If you do, you can enable the API manually.

+Tools / Script Editor
+Resources
+Advanced Google Services

+Then click the button for

+Admin Directory API
+Ok and save.